 Canvas is a classic surface for creating art.
 But what is the best paint for canvas?
+Read on to learn the best and worst types of paint to use on canvas.

 With so many paint options out there, it can be hard to know which medium is best suited for which painting surface.
 But you don’t have to learn the hard way.
 In this post, we’ll explore what paint to use on canvas by reviewing common painting media and explaining why they do or don’t work well on for painting on canvas.